Response Time report represents the values of

 Average and maximum response times are the most important characteristics of load testing.

 They tell you how long a user waits for server response to his request.

 You should ensure that users of your site/application get the response in acceptable time.

 There are 3 important limits for response time values:

 0.1 second.
 It is an ideal response time.
-Users feel that the system is reacting instantaneously, and don't sense any interruption.
+Users feel that the system is reacting instantaneously, and do not sense any interruption.

 1.0 second.
 It is the highest acceptable response time.
-Users still don't feel an interruption, though they will notice the delay.
+Users still do not feel an interruption, though they will notice the delay.
 Response times above 1 second interrupt user experience.

 10 seconds.
 It is the limit after which response time becomes unacceptable.
 Moreover, recent studies show that if response time exceeds 8 seconds, user experience is interrupted very much and most users will leave the site or system.